ziyue16/ziyue16/README.md

 I am Ziyue, a master student at KU Leuven who have two cute cats🐱.

 - 🔭 I’m currently working on my courses and master thesis (on meta and Stata programming 💻).
-- 🌱 I’m currently learning how to write a journal paper.
+- 🌱 I’m currently learning how to write a economic journal paper.
-- 👯 I’m looking to collaborate on any project concerning labour economics.
+- 👯 I’m looking to collaborate on any project concerning labour economics/applying machine learning.
 - 🤔 I’m looking for help with Econ Phd applications.
 - 💬 Ask me about anything.
 - 📫 How to reach me: ziyue.zhu16@gmail.com